 If you’re interested in related breeds, check out:

-Otherwise, checkout all of our other dog breed profiles.
-There’s the perfect companion out there for everyone!
+Otherwise, check out our other dog breed profiles.
+A perfect companion is out there for everyone!